Do you want quick results with SEO?

 According to an Ahrefs keyword study, “an average #1 ranking page will also rank well for about 1,000 other relevant keywords.”

 That’s because people search for the same thing in many different ways and search engines like Google, Yahoo, and Bing understand this.
-Therfore, search engines tend to rank the same webpages for many different keywords.
+Therefore, search engines tend to rank the same web pages for many different keywords.

 Once identified, these terms can often be pushed onto page one of the SERPs (i.e. results 1-10) with little SEO effort.
 Sometimes all it takes is just mentioning these keywords on the page 2 or 3 more times to boost the relevance.

 As mentioned in my best SEO secrets list, #5 explains the following strategy you can use to discover these secondary keywords using Google Search Console.

 - Click on the “Performance” tab in the left menu.